Sarma Melngailis: Controversy

 In January 2015, Pure Food and Wine and One Lucky Duck staff walked out en masse due to Melngailis' failure to pay employees a month's worth of owed wages.
 This was the second time within a year that a month's worth of wages had been withheld, the first being in July 2014.

 Melngailis addressed the walkout and subsequent closure of both restaurants in a blog post posted in February 2015.
 She apologized for the incident, but later deleted the post.
 In an interview with Well+Good, Melngailis stated that the delayed wages were due to slim margins caused by debts and expensive ingredients, and that she had also previously missed her own rent payments.
 During the ordeal, Melngailis provided employees with a different explanation, blaming the situation on changing banks.

 In April 2015, Pure Food and Wine, One Lucky Duck, and OneLuckyDuck.com reopened.
 A majority of staff did not return to the restaurant after its reopening.
 In July of that year, the staff of both restaurants walked out due to unpaid wages.
 Both establishments have been permanently shut down.
+The Pure Food and Wine restaurant closed in spring 2016.

 Arrest and guilty plea

 On May 12, 2016, it was reported that Melngailis and her then-husband Anthony Strangis were arrested in Sevierville, Tennessee, after he ordered a pizza from Domino's Pizza.
 The couple were staying in separate hotel rooms.

-It has been reported that "In addition to the fugitive from justice warrants, Strangis was wanted for grand larceny, scheme to defraud and violation of labor law.
+It was reported that "In addition to the fugitive from justice warrants, Strangis was wanted for grand larceny, scheme to defraud and violation of labor law.
 Melngailis was wanted for grand larceny, criminal tax fraud, scheme to defraud and violation of labor law."

 On December 19, 2016, prosecutors offered Melngailis a plea deal in which she would agree to serve one to three years in prison.
 Melngailis' attorneys were reported by Vanity Fair to be planning a "coercive control" defense.
 Melngailis pleaded guilty in May 2017 to stealing more than $2,000,000 from investors, and scheming to defraud, as well as criminal tax fraud charges.
 She received a jail sentence of nearly four months.
 She filed for divorce from Strangis in May 2018.

 The 2022 Netflix documentary series Bad Vegan: Fame.
 Fraud.
 Fugitives. details Melngailis' scandals, including her relationship with Strangis and her financial crimes.
 Melngailis disputes the veracity of the series and its conclusions citing numerous misrepresentations of her story in an attempt to heighten drama, particularly in the show’s final minutes.